 Anyone who has anything to do with the construction industry understands the emphasis and importance of qualification and certification in Australia.

-Unfortunately, oftentimes concern for accreditation as well as quality and safety standards fall by the wayside by contractors attempting to cut costs or utilise third party ‘professionals’ who may not be licensed to perform works within particular categories.
+Unfortunately, often a concern for accreditation and quality and safety standards fall by the wayside by contractors attempting to cut costs or utilise third party ‘professionals’ who may not be licensed to perform works within particular categories.

 You can search or contact your state’s local body or licensing organisation to check the legitimacy of a contractor’s certification.